CLOSE X

 Maison Bleue Restaurant, Grassmarket

-After wandering the street and peeking in here and there, a wonderful precursor to any dinner, I finally wound up going to the “Mussel and Steak Bar” a Grassmarket restaurant that prides itself on serving “the best Scottish beef and seafood”.
+After peeking in here and there, a wonderful precursor to any dinner, I wound up at the “Mussel and Steak Bar.”
+It’s a Grassmarket restaurant that prides itself on serving “the best Scottish beef and seafood”.
 It turned out to be one of those great little restaurants you stumble upon every once in a while on your travels.

 Right in the middle of Grassmarket, it was a very comfortable place, the staff very friendly, and the food delicious.
-As an added bonus the waitress provided me with a lot of information as to where to go and what to see around Edinburgh, the kind of info only a local would know.
+An added bonus was the waitress who provided me with information on where to go and what to see around Edinburgh.
+It was the kind of info only a local would know.

 One thing that I found really interesting was the flat screen TV on the wall by the bar.
 The TV’s sound was off, but it showed different tours around Scotland, of course running a small blurb about the “Mussel and Steak Bar” every once in a while along the bottom.